Founder & Lead Editor

 If you have wide feet, you absolutely need to go up a half size.
 I have heard countless stories of people sticking to their measured size and finding the midfoot cage too constricting or the tongue area too tight.
 The upper is narrower than average at the ball of the foot (around 95.9mm), so that extra half size gives your foot room to breathe.

-The "Hug" and Break-in Honestly, the first time you put them on, they might feel a little snug.
-This is normal.
-The Primeknit has engineered stretch zones and will adapt to your foot shape after a few wears.
-It doesn't require a painful break-in period, but give it "a couple of runs" or long walks to customize to your foot.
-Once it settles, it provides a lockdown that prevents your foot from sliding around, which is why people describe it as "sock-like comfort".
+The "Hug" and Break-in The first wear can feel a little snug, and that’s normal.
+The Primeknit has engineered stretch zones and adapts after a few wears.
+It isn’t a painful break-in, but give it “a couple of runs” or a few longer walks to settle.
+Once it does, the lockdown helps stop foot slide, which is why people call it “sock-like comfort”.

 Breathability The knit structure of the 1.0 is exceptionally breathable.
 The ventilation holes in the toe box aren't just for show; they actually work to mitigate foot sweat, making this a great option for warmer climates or stuffy offices.